-- A. Alternate Route - 1.
-All individuals who intend to apply to ACAW, must be registered with ACAW.
+- A. Provisional Route - All individuals who intend to apply to ACAW, must be registered with ACAW.
 It is preferred that individuals do this as soon as possible.
-It must be done prior to submission of credentialing materials. - 2.
-Submission of the proposed Alternate Route program for ACAW approval must be submitted within 18 months of registration. - 3.
-Submission of the proposed Alternate Route program must occur no later than January 1st of the year the individual intends to submit credentialing materials. - 4.
-Completion of the ACAW accepted Alternate Route program as previously submitted within 5 years of the program being submitted.
+It must be done by Oct.
+1st, prior to submission of credentialing materials. - 2.
+Submission of credentialing materials that support animal welfare training, education, and experience are all that is required.
+This option ends November 1, 2017.